primeau/Larn/README.md

 LARN13, Ultra-Larn, and NLarn.

 This is a JavaScript port of Larn, by Jason Primeau.
-It primarily uses the 12.4.4 codebase, and includes a couple of small fixes, and a global scoreboard, bumping the version number to 12.4.5.
+It primarily uses the 12.4.4 codebase and includes a couple of small fixes, a global scoreboard, and minor updates to balance the game at higher difficulties, bumping the version number to 12.4.5.

 I hope you enjoy this version of LARN.